-Moreover, I show the U.S. Supreme Court accords age-based discrimination the lowest of its three tiers of scrutiny.
-A law that discriminates on the basis of race receives strict scrutiny and is almost always overturned and never upheld.
-A law that discriminates on the basis of age must merely be rational – or not irrational – and is always upheld and never struck down.
+Moreover, the U.S. Supreme Court accords age-based discrimination the lowest of its three tiers of scrutiny.
+A law that discriminates on the basis of race and sex is almost always overturned and never upheld.
+A law that discriminates on the basis of age must merely be rational – or just not irrational – and is never struck down.

 The U.S. Congress has looked the other way for years, failing since 2009 to pass the Protecting Older Workers Against Discrimination Act (POWADA), which was proposed in 2009 to fix a particularly disastrous U.S. Supreme Court ruling.

 There is no real national advocate for older workers.
 The AARP has had no discernible impact on this problem for 50 years.
 The AARP apparently is too busy making billions on licensing deals that exploit its “members.”

 The ADEA permits a broad swath of harmful discrimination that is illegal under Title VII.

 Here are some ways that age discrimination is minimized under the ADEA when compared to Title VII:

 - The U.S. Supreme Court made it far more difficult to prove age discrimination when it ruled in 2009 that a plaintiff must show that age discrimination was the “but for” or determinant reason for an adverse job action (i.e. termination, demotion).
 Title VII, which prohibits discrimination on the basis of race, sex and religion , requires the plaintiff to show only that discrimination was a factor.